-The Fisher-Kasteleyn-Temperley (FKT) algorithm [34, 23, 24] is a classical gem that counts perfect matchings over planar graphs in polynomial time.
-This was an important milestone in a decadeslong research program by physicists in statistical mechanics to determine what is known as Exactly Solved Models [1, 22, 32, 43, 44, 27, 34, 23, 24, 28, 29, 42].
+The Fisher-Kasteleyn-Temperley (FKT) algorithm [29, 30, 41] is a classical gem that counts perfect matchings over planar graphs in polynomial time.
+This was an important milestone in a decades-long research program by physicists in statistical mechanics to determine what is known as Exactly Solved Models [3, 28-30, 33-35, 39, 41, 49-51].

 For four decades, the FKT algorithm stood as the polynomial-time algorithm for any counting problem over planar graphs that is #P-hard over general graphs.
-Then Valiant introduced match-gates [36, 35] and holographic reductions to the FKT algorithm [38, 37].
+Then Valiant introduced matchgates [42, 43] and holographic reductions to the FKT algorithm [44, 45].
 These reductions differ from classical ones by introducing quantum-like superpositions.
 This novel technique extended the reach of the FKT algorithm and produced polynomial-time algorithms for a number of problems for which only exponential-time algorithms were previously known.

 Since the new polynomial-time algorithms appear so exotic and unexpected, and since they solve problems that appear so close to being #P-hard, they challenge our faith in the well-accepted conjecture that $P \neq NP$.
-Quoting Valiant [37]: "The objects enumerated are sets of polynomial systems such that the solvability of any one member would give a polynomial time algorithm for a specific problem. ... the situation with the P = NP question is not dissimilar to that of other unresolved enumerative conjectures in mathematics.
+Quoting Valiant [44]: "The objects enumerated are sets of polynomial systems such that the solvability of any one member would give a polynomial time algorithm for a specific problem. . . . the situation with the P = NP question is not dissimilar to that of other unresolved enumerative conjectures in mathematics.
 The possibility that accidental or freak objects in the enumeration exist cannot be discounted if the objects in the enumeration have not been studied systematically."
-Indeed, if any "freak" object exists in this framework, it would collapse #P to P.

-Therefore, over the past 10 to 15 years, this technique has been intensely studied in order to gain a systematic understanding to the limit of the trio of holographic reductions, matchgates, and the FKT algorithm [35, 3, 4, 10, 39, 11, 26, 30, 31].
+Indeed, if any "freak" object exists in this framework, it would collapse #P to P. Therefore, over the past 10 to 15 years, this technique has been intensely studied in order to gain a systematic understanding of the limit of the trio of holographic reductions, matchgates, and the FKT algorithm [6, 7, 15, 16, 32, 37, 38, 42, 46].
 Without settling the P versus #P question, the best hope is to achieve a complexity classification.
 This program finds its sharpest expression in a complexity dichotomy theorem, which classifies every problem expressible in a framework as either solvable in P or #P-hard, with nothing in between.

 Out of this work, a strong theme has emerged.
 For a wide variety of problems, such as those expressible as a #CSP, holographic reductions to the FKT algorithm is a universal technique for turning problems that are #P-hard in general to P-time solvable over planar graphs.
-In fact, a preponderance of evidence suggests the following putative classification of all counting problems defined by local constraints into exactly three categories: (1) those that are P-time solvable over general graphs; (2) those that are P-time solvable over planar graphs but #P-hard over general graphs; and (3) those that remain #P-hard over planar graphs.
+In fact, a preponderance of evidence suggests the following putative classification of all counting problems defined by local constraints into exactly three categories: (1) those that are P-time solvable over general graphs; (2) those that are P-time solvable over general graphs; and (3) those that remain #P-hard over planar graphs but #P-hard over general graphs; and (3) those that remain #P-hard over planar graphs.
 Moreover, category (2) consists precisely of those problems that are holographically reducible to the FKT algorithm.
 This theme is so strong that it has become an intuitive and trusty guide for us when we investigate unknown problems and plan proof strategies.
-In fact, many of the results in the present paper were proved in this way.
-However, one is still left wondering whether the FKT algorithm is universal, or more precisely, is the combined algorithmic power of the trio sufficient to capture all tractable problems over planar graphs that are intractable in general?
+In fact, many of the results in the present paper are proved in this way.
+However, one is still left wondering whether the FKT algorithm is universal, or more precisely, is the combined algorithmic power of holographic reductions, matchgates, and the FKT algorithm sufficient to capture all tractable problems over planar graphs that are intractable in general?